DarrenPorciello/LocalTrails/README.md

 6. Open your web browser and visit `http://localhost:3000` to access LocalTrails.

-## Contributing

-We welcome contributions from the community!
-Whether you'd like to fix bugs, implement new features, or enhance the user interface, your contributions are valuable.
-Please review our [contributing guidelines](CONTRIBUTING.md) for detailed information on how to contribute.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-## Acknowledgments

-We extend our gratitude to the vibrant Ontario hiking community for their continued support and contributions.

 ## Contact

-For questions, feedback, or inquiries, please don't hesitate to reach out to us at [your.email@example.com](mailto:your.email@example.com).
+For questions, feedback, or inquiries, please don't hesitate to reach out to us at darren.porciello1@gmail.com

 ---